19+ Ways to Celebrate Juneteenth With Kids - 510 Families

 19+ Ways to Celebrate Juneteenth With Kids

 Juneteenth, a celebration of Black liberation, is observed every year on June 19th with celebrations all around the East Bay and beyond.
-The holiday falls over a weekend this year, and on the same day as Father’s Day, so there are many events that families can enjoy together.
+There are many events that families can enjoy together.
 (White allies, here are 10 ideas for you.)

 girl getting face painted